emnify/product-docs/docs/how-tos/data-allowances.md

 # Change the assigned data allowance

-Data allowances are managed within [coverage policies](/portal/device-policies#coverage-policies).
+Data plans and the associated allowances are managed within [coverage policies](/portal/device-policies#coverage-policies).

 With the **Pro Package**, you can manage as many data plans as you need.
 Those with a **Plus Package** can manage up to 4 data plans.